-Each Investment Option, other than the Checking Account Option, has an Annual Asset-Based Fee that is deducted from the assets in the Investment Option.
-The Annual Asset-Based Fee reduces the return the Account Owner receives from investments in the Account Owner's Alaska ABLE Plan Account.
+Each Investment Option other than the Checking Account Option, has an Annual Asset-Based Fee that is deducted from the assets in the Investment Option.
+The Annual Asset-Based Fee reduces the return the Account Owner receives from investments in the Account Owner's Account.
 The Account Owner indirectly bears a pro rata share of the annual costs and expenses associated with each Investment Option in which the Account Owner is invested.
 The Annual Asset-Based Fee consists of the Underlying Investment Fee and the Program Management Fee described below.
 These fees accrue daily and are factored into each Investment Option's Unit Value.

 - Underlying Investment Fee.
-Includes investment advisory fees, administrative, and other expenses of the Underlying Investment, which are paid out of the assets of the Underlying Investment.
+Includes investment advisory fees, administrative fees, and other expenses of the Underlying Investment, which are paid out of the assets of the Underlying Investments, as applicable.
 An Underlying Investment's expense ratio measures the total annual operating expenses of the Underlying Investment as a percentage of its average daily net assets.
 The Underlying Investment Fee is subject to fluctuation from time to time based on changes in the total annual operating expenses of the Underlying Investment(s) in the Investment Option, which can cause fluctuation in the total Annual Asset-Based Fee of the Investment Option. - Program Management Fee.
-Ascensus receives the Program Management Fee as compensation for administrative and management services to the Alaska ABLE Plan.
+Ascensus receives the Program Management Fee as compensation for administering and managing ABLE CT.
 The Program Management Fee is subject to change based on total assets across plans in the National ABLE Alliance.